 Throwing off the French Yoke

 As early as 1949 there were a number of anticolonial demonstrations that were led by the Issa Somalis, who were in favour of the reunification of the territories of Italian, British and French Somaliland.
-Meanwhile, the Afars were in favour of continued French rule.
+Meanwhile, the Afars were in favour of continued French colonial rule.

 Major riots ensued, especially after the 1967 referendum, which produced a vote in favour of continued French rule – a vote achieved partly as a result of the arrest of opposition leaders and the massive expulsion of ethnic Somalis.
 After the referendum, the colony’s name was changed from French Somaliland to the French Territory of the Afars and Issas.